 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- engage with and interpret layers of meaning within texts and other cultural products, in other words read between the lines
+- layers of meaning within texts and other cultural products, in other words, you will know how to read between the lines

 Transferable and Generic Skills